 What is Your “Go To Shot”?

 Your golf ball is not in the best position.
 Making par is critical at this point in your round.
 What shot will you choose to hit that insures your best possible chance to make Par?
 In this situation, most golfers have a “Go To Shot” they feel most comfortable playing.
-What is Your “Go To Shot”?
-Most often, its probably resembles a “Chip Shot.”
-But I have seen plenty of golfers use other types of shots to get out of nasty situations.
+What is the shot you go to most often?
+It probably resembles a chip shot.
+But I’ve seen plenty of golfers use other types of shots to navigate out of nasty situations.

-Regardless of what your “Go To Shot” maybe, it all boils down to properly planning the shot and giving yourself the best chance to feel fully committed to the shot you planned.
-Follow this easy checklist the next time you’re in a stressful situation on the course insuring your “Go To Shot” has the best chance to succeed:
+Regardless of what your “Go To Shot” maybe, it all boils down to proper planning and giving yourself the best chance.
+Your best chance provides a feeling of full commitment to the shot you planned.
+Follow this easy checklist the next time you’re in a stressful situation on the course insuring you have the best chance to succeed:

 • Choose a Club Correct for the Situation – The biggest mistake all golfers make is choosing the wrong club, regardless of the situation.
 Be sure to choose the correct loft first, then the length of club, which best fits the situation you face.

 • Find a Target where You want the Ball to Land – Find an absolute specific place where you want your shot to land.
 Imagine a towel or another flat object laying on the ground in the place where you want the ball to land.